Some songs remind me of my characters, others I'm just going to post because I like. But this one... This sums up my whole life.

 At least we’re going to the park tomorrow.
 That should be fun.

-Savannah flopped back on her bed, staring up at the ceiling, willing it to open.
+Savannah flopped back on her bed and stared up at the ceiling, willing it to open.
 She took a deep breath, trying to block out the noise from the other room.
 A tiny hole began to open, and she could see the sky.
 A rush of excitement went through her, and with the excitement, the hole closed.
-Savannah picked up her journal again, and flipped to the page labeled “Crazy things I can’t explain.”
-Next to the entry about her vision of a floating white light in the middle of a dark street, she wrote, “I can see through walls.”
+Savannah picked up her journal again, and flipped to the page labeled, “Crazy things I can’t explain.”
+The latest entry was about a recurring dream of a floating white light in the window of a large house.
+Under it, Savannah wrote, “I can see through walls.”

 When Ellie and Savannah meet...